 Roger holds an MSc (Fields: Actuarial Science and Econometrics, With highest honors) and a PhD (Fields: Actuarial Science and Econometrics, With highest honors), both from the University of Amsterdam.
 In 2004, he was a visiting research fellow at the London School of Economics, Department of Statistics.
 From 2001-2005, he was a part-time consultant for Mercer Oliver Wyman, and from 2007-2011, he was a tenured Associate Professor at Tilburg University.

 SELECTION OF GRANTS AND PRIZES

 Roger's PhD thesis was awarded the Christiaan Huygens Prize 2007 by the Royal Netherlands Academy of Arts and Sciences (KNAW).
-In 2006, Roger was awarded a VENI Grant by the Netherlands Organization for Scientific Research (NWO) for his research project Measurement of Multivariate Risk in Insurance and Finance, and in 2009 he was awarded a VIDI Grant by NWO for his research project Econometrics of Contagion in Insurance and Finance.
-Recent research awards and grants include a VvV Grant (Risk and Insurance, 2012-2016), the FBdF Grant 2013/14, the ASX Prize 2014 and a VvV Grant (Risk and Regulation, 2017-2021).
+In 2006, he was awarded a VENI Grant by the Netherlands Organization for Scientific Research (NWO) for 'Measurement of Multivariate Risk in Insurance and Finance'; in 2009 he was awarded a VIDI Grant by NWO for 'Econometrics of Contagion in Insurance and Finance'; and in 2020 he was awarded a VICI Grant by NWO for '21st-Century Risks: Tackling the Complex Interplay of Risks in Time and Space'.
+Other recent research awards and grants include a VvV Grant (Risk and Insurance, 2012-2016), the FBdF Grant 2013/14, the ASX Prize 2014 and a VvV Grant (Risk and Regulation, 2017-2021).

 The Chair of Risk and Insurance that Roger holds is sponsored by the Dutch Association of Insurers.

 Roger's expertise on risk management, insurance and solvency has been called for e.g., by the European Systemic Risk Board (ESRB), the European Insurance and Occupational Pensions Authority (EIOPA), the European Parliament, the Dutch Central Bank, the 2014/15 Commissie Verzekeraars and the Dutch Association of Insurers, to which institutions he has served as academic advisor.